Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

       return;
     }
     //inserting at the first position.
-You can resue the insertFirst() if(index == 0){
+You can reuse the insertFirst() if(index == 0){
       this.head = new Node(data, this.head) //making the new node the head and the next value, the previous head console.log( this.head)